 Sequencing and Assembly: Tissue samples were shipped to the University of Antwerp for Omni-C and RNA-Sequencing library preparation, and to the University of Florence for PacBio DNA library preparation.
 Final Omni-C libraries were generated using kidney tissue, while RNA-Sequencing libraries were produced for liver, kidney, spleen, lung and testis tissues.
 These libraries along with PacBio DNA libraries were sequenced at the University of Florence.
 Long-read DNA sequencing was performed in HiFi mode in a PacBio Sequel IIe platform using five 8 million ZMW SMRT cells.
 Sequencing data was used to produce a genome assembly following the gold standard instructions implemented in the VGP Galaxy Pipeline (Batut et al., 2018; Lariviere et al., accessed June 2023).
 The genome manual curation and annotation is ongoing, and involves ERGA-Portugal members, as well as institutions and national computational resources.

+Expected results: Generating a high-quality reference genome will improve genomic studies in this species, upgrading the genomic resources for this and related species.
+This will open the door for fundamental research in speciation and adaptation genomics.
+Furthermore, it will anchor research aiming to quantify the impact of emerging pathogens on the naïve host hare populations, which can be used to inform conservation measures.

 Azores laurel - Laurus azorica (Seub.)
 Franco